luma-lapinamk/miika-math/_sources/notebooks/factoring.md

 f) $-10a^2b^2+6a^2b-ab=ab(-10ab+6a-1)$

-## Factoring by division (can be for quadratic polynomials and higher degrees)
+## Factoring by division
+for quadratic and higher degree of polynomials

+Here is a link for the technique used in Finnish schools: <a href="https://opetus.tv/lukio-ops2016/matematiikka/maa2/polynomin-jakaminen-polynomilla-jakokulmassa/" target="_blank">Polynomin jakaminen polynomilla jakokulmassa | Opetus.tv</a>

 ### Examples
 a) $P(x)=5x^2-10x-15$